 Two months into the contract, Source for Business investigated a sudden increase in consumption at Unite Students’ Stratford One site, in East London.
 The increase in consumption had been detected by Ignite’s daily exception monitoring regime, and was followed up to confirm that the leak was not internal and replicated on the meter reading.
 A leak detection team quickly established that there was a leak which was losing 540 litres of water every minute.
 As well as wasting a precious resource, this would also have been costing Unite Students a significant amount of money.

 The team used technology including listening devices to pinpoint the exact location of the leak.
 Engineers were then called in to repair the damage – which proved to be a lot more complicated than was initially thought due to the nature of the site.
-As well as being next to a railway line, there was some confusion about who had responsibility for the affected area which required to conduct research at uk essays and liaison with multiple parties.
+As well as being next to a railway line, there was some confusion about who had responsibility for the affected area which required to conduct research.
 Once this was clarified, various permissions had to be obtained from the landlord before work could begin.
 As repairs were due to get under way, there was some concern about the proximity of the nearby railway line and the stability of a bank that acts as a boundary between the sites.
 This was resolved and work started – just as the Beast from the East hit the UK, bringing freezing temperatures and heavy snow, which made for challenging working conditions.

 The leak had been caused by a burst pipe and when the repair team started to dig down to replace this section, they found that it lay beneath an area of reinforced concrete which was stabilising nearby structures.
 Instead, the team had to dig another access hole, allowing them to replace the section of pipe.
 The repair was successful and a reduction in consumption was seen immediately.